Wrigley Field: Soccer

 The Chicago Sting of the North American Soccer League (NASL) used Wrigley, along with Comiskey Park, for their home matches during the late 1970s and early 1980s.
 The Sting hosted the San Diego Sockers at Wrigley on August 25, 1979, when the Bears were using Soldier Field.
 Unlike the Bears' football layout, the soccer pitch ran east to west, from right field to the foul territory on the third base side.
 Soccer returned to Wrigley Field in July 2012, when Italian club A.S.
-Roma played Poland's Zaglebie Lubin in a friendly match.
+Roma defeated Poland's Zaglebie Lubin 4–0 in a friendly match with 22,181 spectators.
+A regular season National Women's Soccer League match between the Chicago Red Stars and Bay FC was played at Wrigley Field on June 8, 2024.
+They were the first women's teams to play at the stadium since 1943 and broke the league's attendance record with 35,038 spectators; the Red Stars lost 2–1.

 Hockey

 On January 1, 2009, the National Hockey League played its 2009 Winter Classic at Wrigley Field, pitting two "Original Six" teams – the host Chicago Blackhawks and the visiting Detroit Red Wings – in an outdoor ice hockey game.
 The rink ran across the field from first base to third base with second base being covered by roughly the center of the rink.
 The attendance for this game was 40,818.
 The Red Wings won 6–4.
+Wrigley Field also hosted the 2025 NHL Winter Classic on December 31, 2024 between the Chicago Blackhawks and the St. Louis Blues.
+The attendance for this game was 40,933.
+The Blues won 6–2.
+Held in conjunction with this was Wrigley Field's first collegiate ice hockey event, the Frozen Confines.